open-telemetry/opentelemetry-collector-contrib/receiver/podmanreceiver/README.md

 - `collection_interval` (default = `10s`): The interval at which to gather container stats.
 - `timeout` (default = `5s`): The maximum amount of time to wait for Podman API responses.
+- `excluded_images` (no default, all running containers monitored): A list of strings, [regexes](https://golang.org/pkg/regexp/), or [globs](https://github.com/gobwas/glob) whose referent container image names will not be among the queried containers. `!`-prefixed negations are possible for all item types to signify that only unmatched container image names should be monitored.
+    - Regexes must be placed between `/` characters: `/my?egex/`.
+Negations are to be outside the forward slashes:
+    `!/my?egex/` will monitor all containers whose name doesn't match the compiled regex `my?egex`.
+    - Globs are non-regex items (e.g. `/items/`) containing any of the following: `*[]{}?`.
+Negations are supported:
+    `!my*container` will monitor all containers whose image name doesn't match the blob `my*container`.

 Example: